dsleadinstructor/dsvest2021/DataStructuresRev/README.md

 **Read these instructions carefully.
 Understand exactly what is expected _before_ starting this Sprint Challenge.**

-This is a group reviewassessment.
-All work must be your own.
-Your Challenge score is a measure of your ability to work independently using the material covered throughout this sprint.
-You need to demonstrate proficiency in the concepts and objectives that were introduced and that you practiced in the preceding days.

 ## Commits

 Commit your code regularly and meaningfully.
 This helps both you (in case you ever need to return to old code for any number of reasons) and it also helps your project manager to more thoroughly assess your work.